spacecloud-io/space-docs/content/security/security-rules/available-variables.md

 ## What are variables?

-Each operation that is performed in Space Cloud has certain context associated to it.
+Each operation that is performed in Space Cloud has a context associated with it.

 For example, the token claims for that request.
 Some context information is specific to a particular type of request only.
-For example, the document to be inserted in case of database create operation.
+For example, the document to be inserted in case of the database create operation.

-Such context information are available in the form of variables to each security rule that is processed for an operation.
+Such context information is available in the form of variables to each security rule that is processed for an operation.
 You can take advantage of these context variables to enrich your security rules.

 ## Available variables